ash-ow/DungeonMania/designAndAssumptions.md

 ### Collectable Entities

 **Potions (health, invis, invince):**

-- The health potion should work regardless of player state i.e. both health potion and either an invisibility potion OR invincibility potion can be used together.
+- The health potion should work regardless of player state i.e. 2 potions can be used together
 - The invisibility potion takes precedence over the invincibility potion i.e. if used together only the effects of the invisibility will take place
 - Can only be used and picked up by the 'Player' character class, all other moving entities are unable to interact with potions.
-- Both the invisibility and invincibility potion have a time limit of 10 steps (dungeon ticks).
-- While a character is invisible, they can interact with collectable entities whilst still avoiding battle.

 **bomb:**